pradyumna100903/Complaint-Registration/README.md

 <hr>

-Created and Developed using HTML,PHP and JS
+Created and Developed using PHP and JS